mikokozi/TurkeyInvaders/README.md

 - Colors not showing: Some terminals limit colors; basic attributes are used.
 - Reset terminal after crash: run `reset` if the terminal looks garbled.
 - Clear config: remove `~/.config/turkey_invaders/config.json` to restore defaults.
+- Config warnings: If the config file is malformed or cannot be saved, the game falls back to defaults.
+In headless mode, warnings print prefixed with `[config]`.

+## Movement Notes
+- Movement uses dt-based stepping with short hold smoothing so travel speed stays consistent across FPS and key repeat settings.

 ## Roadmap (next steps)
 - Persistent high scores with initials prompt.